aliaksandrminsk/reactquery-mobx-task/README.md

-# React Query - MobX - task Example
+# React Query - MobX Example

 Simple example of [React Query](https://react-query.tanstack.com/).
 Using React Query, we can fetch, cache, and update data in React-based applications without mutating the global state.